sigasi/sigasi_insights/manual/opening.md

 # External Files

 You can edit VHDL files without setting up a project.
-This feature is called editing *external files* or *single file mode*.
+When a file that doesn't belong to a project is opened in Sigasi Studio, this file is called an *external file* and it will be opened in *single file mode*.

+*Single file mode* is a **limited environment** in which **not all Sigasi Studio features are available**.
+Navigation only works within a file.
+For that reason missing declaration are not flagged as errors.

 There are several ways to open VHDL files:

 * Drag the files to the editor window.
 * Open the file [from the command line](#files-command-line)